Tanjasta/pands-problem-sheet/README.md

 #### Task 7 - Count of the letter e in the text file
-Write a program that reads in a text file and outputs the number of e's it contains.
-The program should take the filename from an argument on the command line.
+Task 7: write a program that reads in a text file and outputs the number of 'e's it contains.
+The program takes the filename from an argument on the command line.
+The program reads though the text file and counts all instances of 'e', both capital and low case.

 *References*